chr4-cookbooks/sshd/README.md

 node['sshd']['package']      # Package to install openssh-server
 ```

-The following settings will be filled in using the defaults of the distribution you're using, unless you overwrite it in your node configuration / definition
+The following settings will be filled in using the defaults of the distribution you're using, unless you overwrite it in your node configuration / resource

 ```ruby
 node['sshd']['sshd_path']        # Path to sshd executable